JoueBien/X32-OSC-Node-Bridge/README.md

-React-TypeScript-Electron sample with Create React App and Electron Builder
+X32 OSC Node Bridge
 ===========================================================================
+An electron app to communicate with an X32 - this is a play ground not production code.
+Initially a meter bridge and then an FX controller.

+The code base is based on [React-TypeScript-Electron sample with Create React App and Electron Builder](https://github.com/yhirose/react-typescript-electron-sample-with-create-react-app-and-electron-builder).

+Last installed with node `16.17.0`.
+Requires python 3.6.0 and C/C++ compiler (Windows build tools or xCode) as there are packages that need to be recompiled with node-gyp.

+The OSC class is side loaded into electron which is not production safe - this may be changed later down the line.

+## React-TypeScript-Electron sample with Create React App and Electron Builder

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with `--template typescript`option.